-Cold Chain - CQC
+Maintaining the Cold Chain

-CQC's definition of Cold Chain is: "This term describes the cold temperature conditions in which certain products need to be kept"
+CQC’s definition of Cold Chain is: “This term describes the cold temperature conditions in which certain products need to be kept” and they say:-

-Further details and up dates can be found on the CQC Guidance page GP Mythbuster 17: Vaccine storage and fridges in GP practices
+Further details and up dates can be found on the CQC Guidance page GP Mythbuster 17: Vaccine storage and fridges in GP practices.

 Wessex LMCs also has information on our page Cold Chain

 Vaccinating people with a learning disability and autistic people – Podcast